po3rin/vim-gofmtmd/README.md

 ```

 ## Option
-You can set following option to enable auto format when write to file
+You can set following option to enable auto format when save file.

 `let g:gofmtmd_auto_fmt = 1`